Finance is the universal language of business. Every business decision in every department has a financial component to it.

 Just be certain you’re counting in the same way that the rest of your organization is counting when they calculate Payback Period ROI.

-This method provides an ROI regarding sales.
+The breakeven point method provides an ROI regarding sales.
 It is determined by how many units are sold or by how much money is made from sales.

 I like to use the breakeven point when conducting ROI for a new B2C offering.